FociSolutions/github-foundations/bootstrap/README.md

 **3. GCP Service Account and Permissions:**

-* Your GCP instance needs a service account with the following roles:
+* Login to the GCP CLI with the command `gcloud auth application-default login` under a service account with the following roles for your organization:
     * `roles/iam.workloadIdentityPoolAdmin`
     * `roles/iam.serviceAccountAdmin`
     * `roles/resourcemanager.projectMover`